OrenGrinker/jsTextFromImage/README.md

 ## Usage

-The jstextfromimage package provides easy-to-use methods to obtain image descriptions using OpenAI, Azure OpenAI, and Anthropic Claude.
+The jstextfromimage package provides easy-to-use methods to obtain image descriptions using OpenAI and Anthropic Claude.
 Below are examples of how to use each integration.

 ### Prerequisites